How to Become a Criminologist

 According to The Princeton Review, the educational requirement for many entry-level criminology positions is at least a bachelor’s degree, though some employers require post-baccalaureate coursework or a graduate degree.
 Most criminologists have a degree in psychology or sociology, often with an emphasis in criminal science, though schools offer criminology degree programs online and on campus.
 Your coursework will focus on areas such as criminal theory, behavioral sciences, social deviance, law, the justice system, types of crime, and the causes and effects of crime.
 Many employers may also require on-the-job training, usually under the direct supervision of a professional criminologist.
 Also, licensing requirements vary by state.
 Some states do not have any licensing requirements, but those that do will have a set of licensing requirements, including minimum educational and professional standards.
 All of this can lead to a long, successful career.

 The Princeton Review divides a criminologist’s career timeline into three sections.
 They show that for the first two years of your career, you will be a junior or assistant criminologist.
 Many employers use this time to train you and prepare you for increased responsibilities.
 By the fifth year of your career, you may have earned the title of criminologist.
 Your responsibilities will typically include analyzing data and participating in policy and procedure discussions.
 By your tenth year, you may have earned the title of chief criminologist.
 This is often more of a managerial role, developing and overseeing research projects, managing staff, and offering advice and guidance.
 Wages will increase with each advancement, though starting salaries, as well as criminology job openings and opportunities for advancement, will depend on several factors, such as your level of professional experience, education, location, and employer.
-To give you an idea of your possible average starting salary, North Carolina State University shows that the average salary for a criminologist holding a bachelor’s degree – typically an entry-level requirement – is $33,160 a year.
+The average salary for a criminologist holding a bachelor’s degree – typically an entry-level requirement – is $33,160 a year.
 However, what you earn may differ from this.Sponsored Schools